A paper written for my English IV Satire class. I may or may not have gotten blowhardy.

 Mark Twain is determined in his ending to illustrate in full his idea regarding the state of man and the world.
 Knowing full well that his readers wants a likable ending, he denies it to them, after having dangled its promise in the form of Chapter 31 and Huck’s “I’ll go to hell” speech.
 That point, so crucial for Huck, practically screams “turning point” at the reader and eggs the reader into anticipating Huck’s apotheosis.
 But it never comes.
 The reader has been tricked; Twain has denied them their ending, eliciting the outrage he desired.
 Why?
 Because life isn’t tidy.
 People are not tidy.
 So why on earth should his ending be tidy?
 Clean, satisfactory endings are falsehoods and Huckleberry Finn has just explored the dangers of falsehoods.
 Instead, Mark Twain allows his ending to expose his characters’ limits and honor their points of moral excellence (if and when they exist).

 Readers of Huckleberry Finn often choose to see its ending as flawed because it seems the only excuse for such brazen flouting of the literary “rules.”
 Mark Twain, as a writer, is absurdly confrontational, challenging his readers on all the opinions they formed early on in the book and turning its many ironies back on them.
-Ultimately, Huckleberry Finn’s victim is the reader, which explains why so many people dislike the ending, its being the real villain in the situation.
+Ultimately, Huckleberry Finn’s victim is the reader, which explains why so many people dislike the ending.